The importance of total rewards in employee engagement is often misunderstood. Learn what US HR teams miss and what truly drives engagement in 2026.

 Think of your rewards plan as a map guiding your business goals.
 It should support what your company wants to achieve.
 Listen closely to your employees.
 Use surveys and conversations to understand what matters most to them.
 Keep an eye on what competitors offer so you stay attractive.

 Define your rewards philosophy clearly.
 It should reflect your company’s culture and values.
-Then, mix pay, benefits, work-life balance, recognition, and growth opportunities in a way that fits different needs.
+Then, mix pay, benefits, work-life balance, recognition, and growth opportunities in ways that fit different needs.

 Break down complex information into simple, clear messages.
 Avoid using jargon.
-Use different methods to share information, such as emails, videos, meetings, printed guides, and interactive tools, to ensure everyone is reached.
+Use various methods to share information, such as email, video, meetings, printed guides, and interactive tools, to ensure everyone is reached.
 Tailor messages for different groups or life stages.

 Always explain why each reward matters, not just what it is.
 Keep employees informed about changes right away.
 Make all info easy to find, like in a central online portal.
 Train managers to explain the rewards clearly.
 And ask for employee feedback often to keep improving.